rmarsh1ua/grad_migration/README.md

 drush en migrate_devel
 ```

-7. Update the migration configuration settings by using the following console commands.
+9. Update the migration configuration settings by using the following console commands.
 This will allow for the migration framework to correctly process file downloads handled through a migration script.
 Update these settings to reflect the site being migrated.
 Answer 'yes' to adding these to the grad_migration.settings.config.
 ```
 drush cset grad_migration.settings migrate_d7_protocol "https"
 drush cset grad_migration.settings migrate_d7_filebasepath "myhost.grad.arizona.edu/mygraddrupalsite"
 drush cset grad_migration.settings migrate_d7_public_path "sites/default/files"
 ```

-8. The site is now ready to begin the migration.
+10. The site is now ready to begin the migration.
 Users have to be migrated before anything else:
 ```
 drush migrate-import az_user
 ```
 Once that's complete, then the grad college content can be migrated.
 The following command can be used to take in everything at once:
 ```
-drush migrate-import --group grad_migration --migrate-debug --continue-on-failure
+drush migrate-import --group grad_migration --migrate-debug
 ```

 Or migrations can be run individually: